spurwork/laravel-postmark-channel/README.md

 ### Tracking notifications

-Once of the benefits of using the Postmark channel is that it easily allows event tracking, such as deliveries, clicks, opens, and bounces.
-To track email events you must first store each notification in your database.
-The table storing the emails must at least have a column to track the email's Postmark-specific `MessageID`.
+One of the benefits of using the Postmark channel over the default `mail` channel is that allows for event tracking, such as deliveries, clicks, opens, and bounces on sent emails.
+To track email events you must first store each notification in your database, which must at least have a column to track the email's Postmark-specific `MessageID`.

 To capture the ID on send we listen to Laravel's `Illuminate\Notifications\Events\NotificationSent` event.
 Register a listener for this event in your `EventServiceProvider`: